Cognitive Hierarchy in Day-to-day Network Flow Dynamics: CH-NTP Dynamic

 \subsection{Local stability}

 The MPE's non-uniqueness makes global stability analysis difficult, if not impossible, because we cannot construct a global convex Lyapunov function that decreases as time passes.
-We, therefore, turn to analyze its local stability.
-The definitions and theorems on local stability used in this paper are relegated to the Appendix \ref{apdx:stabilities}.
+We therefore focus on analyzing its local stability.
+The definitions and theorems regarding local stability used in this paper are relegated to the Appendix \ref{apdx:stabilities}.
 In this subsection, we first give the Jacobian of the CH-NTP dynamic at the MPE and then analyze the stability near the DUE.